Tloz/HangmanMaster/README.md

 A simple QString.

 ###Original Phrase
-Starts as a QString, then becomes a QVector<QString> after parsing.
+Starts as a QString, then becomes a QVector of QString after parsing.

 ###Dictionary
-As of today, a QVector<QString>.
+As of today, a QVector of QString.

 ##Improvements
 * Manage dictionary with a tree, and check wether it's faster or not (also I doubt it)
 * For the moment, the algorithm does 2 passes on each word to find.
 Hack to make it 1
 * The part that checks if there is no unwanted double works only on a word.
 Make it work on the whole sentence